kn0w0n3/BLAST-NG/README.md

 # **Notes:**
 A BLAST search against a database requires at least a –query and –db option.
 The command:

 blastn –db nt –query nt.fsa –out results.out

+BLASTp: Compare a protein query to a protein (nr) database.

+BLASTn:  translates the DNA sequence in all possible reading frames and compares it with the non redundant NCBI (nt) protein database.

+BLASTx: (translated nucleotide sequence searched against protein sequences): compares a nucleotide query sequence that is translated in six reading frames (resulting in six protein sequences) against a database of protein sequences.